Josef Hampl: Work

 In the 1950s, Josef Hampl learned realistic painting and tried various printmaking techniques (drypoint, linocut, woodcut).
 His acquaintance with Vladimír Boudník influenced his further work.
-In 1959-1962, he worked with structural and active graphics and made blind prints from relief matrices (Active print, 1959).
+In 1959–1962, he worked with structural and active graphics and made blind prints from relief matrices (Active print, 1959).
 In his abstract structural paintings he used, for example, found scratches of industrial synthetic paints or sand with synthetic binder as relief elements (Slow Catastrophe, 1963, Blue Unrest, 1965).
 His work from the first half of the 1960s is characterized by a creative search and exploration of other artistic means in an attempt to counter and overcome the strong impulse of Boudník's graphic work.

-In 1964-1965, circular motifs as symbols of the planets predominate in his graphic sheets, created using a variety of techniques.
+In 1964–1965, circular motifs as symbols of the planets predominate in his graphic sheets, created using a variety of techniques.
 The paintings have dark colours and usually combine structural graphics with relief painting or assemblage (Space of Silence, 1965).
 He also created a series of prints using frottage calligraphic script from old Jewish tombstones (Kafka, monofrottage, 1969).
 The need for a fixed order gradually prevailed in his works, and in a series of so-called counter-types from the late 1960s, he combined abstract monotypes with regular grids created using stencils.

 At the beginning of the 1970s, Hampl's work developed under the sign of a "new sensibility", shaped by signal colours and working with purely geometric elements.
 His drawings from 1974, on the other hand, are minimalist geometric patterns, where the artist makes do only with red lines bordered by black lines.
-Offset black and white prints on canvas and monochrome geometric relief patterns from 1976-1977 already partly anticipate some of the sewn collages of the 1980s in their arrangement.
+Offset black and white prints on canvas and monochrome geometric relief patterns from 1976 to 1977 already partly anticipate some of the sewn collages of the 1980s in their arrangement.
 Hampl's geometric compositions, with their meditative quality, break out of the classical tendencies of concrete art of the time.

 The period of normalization was characterised by various private happenings and conceptual art events in nature (R. Němec, E. Brikcius, I. Kafka, J. Beránek).
 In 1976, Josef Hampl, in collaboration with his third wife, the photographer Hana Hamplová, created a series of spatial installations using long strips of organdy, called Action arrow.
 In the 1980s he continued these activities (Games with a Cube, 1982, Crossing, 1983, Chmelnice Mutějovice, 1983, Labyrinth, 1984, Stairway to Heaven, 1985).